 “I’m afraid not, Scott.”
-Betti said, smiling piteously at Scott.
+Betty said, smiling piteously at Scott.
 “You’ve had a powerful experience of Grace.
 To suddenly have the weight of past offenses and hurts removed is quite a heady thing.
 Before you go, I want you to sit for a few minutes and I’ll give you follow-up instructions that will help you to keep the yardage you’ve gained and not be pushed backwards.
 I’m going to get you a glass of water.
 Sit.”

 Scott sat, momentarily disappointed that it wasn’t going to go the way he felt so strongly it should lead to.
 He could not argue with what she said though.
 He did feel something.
 Was it grace?
-He didn’t know about that but the general feeling of Hope overcame any transient emotions he had experienced.
+He didn’t know about that but the general feeling of hope overcame any transient emotions he had experienced.

-Images of his marriage and his wife came to him in those moments before Betti returned with the glass of water.
+Images of his marriage and his wife came to him in those moments before Betty returned with the glass of water.
 The images of her were not as scary and instead, he felt a deep sadness for her that did not involve a sadness for himself for a change.
 Then he saw his father standing, old and beaten, eyes pleading - not a stance of unyielding and impervious authority - and Scott wanted to go to him and embrace him.

 “Now, we’ll talk for just a short time about how you’re going to go home and have things be different for you.”

-In that space of time in crossing from the still-ticking Jeep to Betti Bee standing on the porch before her open front door, Scott realized he had lost ground in that time.
+In that space of time in crossing from the still-ticking Jeep to Betty Bee standing on the porch before her open front door, Scott realized he had lost ground in that time.
 Lost something.
 He couldn’t say how or why, but that fleeting vision of his first session with her was in fairly strong contrast to his present state.
 He thought, “Maybe I’ll get a little of that back...”